 Bicycles are an excellent form of exercise for people of all ages.
 They can also be dangerous if riding in high-traffic areas.
 Bicycle safety is important for the rider and motorists around them.
 A bicycle rider needs to be vigilant when riding so that they can avoid an accident.
 Here are some steps to take if you are ever involved in a bicycle accident in California.

-No matter the severity of the accident be sure to call the police.
-An officer will be able to examine the scene, take pictures, talk to witnesses and create a report that can be used to help recover damages at a later date.
+No matter the severity of the accident is sure to call the police.
+An officer will be able to examine the scene, take pictures, talk to witnesses, and create a report that can be used to help recover damages at a later date.

 Exchange information with the driver of the car that you collided with.
 This includes names, addresses, insurance information and anything else you feel is pertinent.

 Even though a responding police officer will take pictures of the crash scene, you should do so too.
 Take pictures of your injuries, your bicycle, the vehicle, and any debris lying on the road.
 Also, take pictures of the surrounding area to document the road conditions and the weather.